GECKODocs/docs2/docs/dashboard.md

 import ReactPlayer from 'react-player/lazy';

-## Tasks by Project

-You can **hover your mouse** over the **pie chart** to view the number of  **Overdue, In Progress and Completed** tasks.
-Click on the pie chart to be brought to the underlying collection of tasks.

-E.g. If you select ‘**Overdue**’, you are directed to the ‘**Tasks**’ page, where you can view all Overdue tasks in your selected Project.
+## Workspace Status

-You can **filter** the graph by status using the status selectors above the graph.
+Select a **Workspace** in the dropdown and filter the graph using the status selectors.

+Click on the **pie chart** to navigate to task selection on the Tasks page.

 :::tip tip
-This pie chart is an example of a simple KPI.
-We can work with you to customise different graph types to help you gain maximum efficiency using the GECKO platform.
+Please contact a member of the GECKO team to find out more about building bespoke KPIs that meet your specific requirements.
 :::

+## Add KPI

+Click **Add KPI** to enable KPIs on the dashboard.
+You will be able to add any KPI filter sets that you created on the **Tasks page**.

 ## Task Status Timeline Graph

-This is a **stacked** graph that displays a status aggregation of all tasks across all Projects, based on their Due Date
+This stacked graph displays a **status aggregation** of all tasks across all Workspaces, based on their due date.

-You can **click** on a particular status colour to view the underlying tasks in any of the graph columns.

-You can **filter** the graph by status using the status selectors above the graph.
+Filter the graph using the status selectors and click on a stack to navigate to task selection on the Tasks page.

 #### Timeline Graph